laharii24/retail-demand-forecasting/README.md

-# Project 3: Retail Demand Forecasting & Inventory Optimization
+#  Retail Demand Forecasting & Inventory Optimization

 An automated analytics platform for retail and supply chain teams.
 Uses time-series forecasting on historical sales, promotions, and seasonality to